kamil-kw/kamil_cv_1st_project/README.md

 * **Middle section (About me, Resume, Contact):**

-    Scale to fit most popular devices, add gray transparent background to separate form page background, heading visualy separate by double underline.
+    Scale to fit most popular devices, add gray transparent background to separate form page background, heading visually separate by double underline.
     Per page:
     * **About me** - short sentence with quote for visitors.
-    * **Resume** - work history in easy to read form, job title automaticaly set to uppercase, company and time frames with underline decoration to provide clear separation from main text;
+    * **Resume** - work history in easy to read form, job title automatically set to uppercase, company and time frames with underline decoration to provide clear separation from main text;
     * **Contact** - Contact form with decision point (radio buttons);
         * Buttons with green and red color in soft gray tone.

 * **Footer:**

-    Set to grey color to compliment top section of the web with shadow to softy blend with the page.
+    Set to grey color to compliment the top section of the web with shadow decoration to blend with the page.

-    Footers include downloadable CV under download icon.
+    Footers in main and all sub pages include downloadable CV under download icon.

 * **Responsiveness:**

-    Was checked at multiple device sizes to focus on majority of devices currently used worldwide.
+    Was checked at multiple device sizes to focus on the majority of devices currently used worldwide.

 ## 5. Development

 I tried multiple layouts & elements in my second respiratory to provide the most user friendly interface.
-The design of the website and the content was created by myself, there was no design bots used to help with development.
+The design of the website and the content was created by myself, there were no design bots used to help with development.
-I have defined responsivness break points based on precentage of the most popular devices screen size used in 2021.
+I have defined responsive breakpoints based on the percentage of the most popular devices screen size used in 2021.

 The code was reviewed multiple times to ensure all dead codes are cleaned, and it's readable for the other testers/ users.
 CSS code was cleaned and condensed (in total over 200 lines of CSS code lines were removed).